DoorianCH/DoorianCH/README.md

-# Hi my name is Jay.👋👋 Store various codes and information of AI technology
+## Hi my name is Jay.👋 Store various codes and information of AI technology

 ## Introduction
 - 📫 I’m currently studing on 'ICT inovation'.